GitHub

 The JRA-55 reanalysis data can be downloaded from the JRA-55 project website.
 The following fields are required by the ALCF:

 Download files for the period of interest all into the same directory.
 The JRA-55 GRIB files have to be converted to NetCDF before they can be used with the ALCF.
-Use grib_to_netcdf to convert the data.
+Use alcf convert or grib_to_netcdf to convert the data.
 All data files should reside in the same directory.

 MERRA-2